FlorianKrull/CompilerConstructionSS2019/specification.md

 ### Logging

-Logging infrastructure may be present, however all log output is disabled by default.
+Logging infrastructure may be present; however, all log output is disabled by default.
 The log level can be set with the environment variable `MCC_LOG_LEVEL`.

     0 = no logging